-The Northland faculty of Kapa Kaiaka is getting underway in 2016.
-We envisage a quality mentoring programme with a variety of mentors.
-As part of the Northland Kapa Kaiaka programme we are also hoping to increase the sense of involvement in the wider general practice community for newer GPs, and we will be running a number of events to this end.
+The Northland faculty of Kapa Kaiaka started in 2016.
+We have developed a quality mentoring programme with a variety of mentors.
+As part of the Northland Kapa Kaiaka programme we are hoping to increase the sense of involvement in the wider general practice community for newer GPs, and we run a number of events to this end.
 We would love to hear your suggestions, please contact us!

 The definition used for mentoring is ‘informal and confidential discussions between a mentor and mentee to support the mentee in career development’.
 Things that a mentor may help with include new learning, personal support, career planning, and maximising a mentees’ potential to become a well rounded and happy GP.

 With the Northland community of GPs being relatively small in number this is also a chance for us to get to know each other better and thus enhance our sense of community and to develop professional networks.

 If you are interested in being a mentor or a mentee please get in contact with the Kapa Kaiaka Coordinator.